All treatment providers we recommend are regulated by the Care Quality Commission (CQC) or Care Inspectorate.

 This is very damaging for their physical health, and thus clients who fall into this category need to be monitored very closely to ensure that their condition does not deteriorate.

 For clients who consume less than 30 units a day, it is recommended that they seek treatment on an outpatient basis as they should not need constant supervision from staff at rehab centres.

 Even though there are many dual diagnosis clients in rehab all rehab centres can easily cope with clients who have an SUD and a mild to a moderate mental health condition.

 However, clients who have been diagnosed with a severe mental health condition may be required to look elsewhere for treatment, as standard addiction rehab centres do not have the specialist resources and knowledge to treat their complex needs.

 Sadly, some clients have consumed so much alcohol over the years that it has had harmful and irreversible consequences for their health and are therefore not able to begin treatment.

 Delirium Tremens (DT) can occur in people who have drunk excessively and then decide to stop for several days without consulting with doctors.

 The symptoms of DT include auditory and visual hallucinations and deficiencies in their sensory system.

 Excessive alcohol consumption and an unhealthy diet can lead to a drastic reduction in the body’s level of vitamin B.

-This leads to the development of Wernicke-Korsakoff syndrome which is a chronic, debilitating condition characterised by mental confusion and symptoms resembling fever.
+This leads to the development of Wernicke-Korsakoff syndrome (also known as Wernicke encephalopathy) which is a chronic, debilitating condition characterised by mental confusion and symptoms resembling fever.

 If a client has this condition, then medically they are faced with a poor prognosis and will not be capable of participating in treatment.